rafapereirabr/otp-travel-time-matrix/README.md

 # otp-travel-time-matrix
-This repository aims to provide a reproducible exmple of how to build a travel time matrix using OpenTripPlanner.
+This repository aims to provide a reproducible exmple of how to build a travel time matrix using OpenTripPlanner (OTP).

 As you will notice, the code is not working (yet).
 I've created this repo because I need you help to make it work :) and because it could be a useful reference for others in the future.

-There is more information about how to automate Open Trip Planner (OTP) [here](http://docs.opentripplanner.org/en/latest/Scripting/).
+___

-#### This repository should help you build a travel time matrix in 4 simple steps
+### This repository should help you build a travel time matrix in 4 simple steps

 ##### Step 1: Install Jython 2.7 in your computer